 Touring the world with children can be extremely rewarding, but it can also bring its own challenges.
 Our specialists will work closely with you to design the right trip for your family’s requirements, but there are some aspects of travel that you should also consider.

 Many countries have specific entry requirements regarding children, and in some cases it may be necessary to travel with the child’s full, unabridged birth certificate.

 There are often additional requirements if the child is with only one parent or neither parent.
-You should check the Entry requirements section of the FCO travel advice for each country you’ll be visiting.
+You should check the Entry requirements section of the FCDO travel advice for each country you’ll be visiting.

 In addition to the entry requirements of the countries you’ll be visiting, consideration should be given to the UK and Irish government’s requirements if only one parent is accompanying a child.